 Long | Slicker Brush Metal Comb |

-Choose a quiet time when your cat is relaxed.
-Introduce the brush slowly and begin with gentle strokes along the back and sides of their body.
-Once you’ve gotten them used to it, move to the belly, chest, legs, and tail.
+To start, choose a time when your cat is relaxed.
+The place must also be quiet and calm.
+Slowly introduce the brush and begin with gentle strokes along the back and sides of your cat's body.
+Once your cat has gotten used to it, move on to the other parts like the belly, chest, legs, and tail.

-Be extra gentle and don’t pull too hard.
+Don't pull the brush too hard, and be extra gentle.
 Make sure your cat is comfortable all throughout the process.
 A session of 5 to 10 minutes is plenty and enough to do this.
-Finish with a cat treat or praise to reinforce the routine.
+Finish the routine with a cat treat or praise to reinforce your cat with positivity.
+We recommend brushing your cat 2 to 3 times a week if it has short hair.
+If you have a long-haired cat, brush it daily.

 Step 2: Trim the Nails